stroiman/neovim-config/README.md

 are added as git submodules to this repository, so I have no need for a lock-file to recreate a known state.

+## Check out the code

+There's some documentation in `init.lua` describing the reasoning behind the choices.
+I will extend as I get more time.